volodymyrhudyma/blog/content/blog/top-5-git-commands-for-experienced-developers.md

 ## git reset

-This command allows resetting the current branch to the specific commit.
+This command allows the current branch to be reset to the specific commit.

 #### Examples

-* A file has accidentally been added by **git add** command and needs to be reverted
+* A file was accidentally added with the **git add** command and needs to be reverted

-  Execute the following command:
+  Run the following command:

   `git reset`

 ![Git Add Revert](/img/screenshot-2021-02-07-at-12.50.21.png "Git Add Revert")

-* A file has accidentally been committed by **git commit** command and needs to be reverted or you realized that commit was incomplete (we do a soft reset)
+* A file was accidentally committed with the **git commit** command and needs to be undone, or you realized that commit was incomplete (we'll do a soft reset)

-  Execute the following command:
+  Run the following command:

   `git reset --soft HEAD^`

 ![Git Commit Revert](/img/screenshot-2021-02-07-at-12.55.00.png "Git Commit Revert")

-* Changes have been committed and you realize afterwards that they are not really needed and have to be removed completely (we do a hard reset)
+* Changes have been committed and you realize afterward that they are not really needed and have to be removed completely (we do a hard reset)

-  Execute the following command:
+  Run the following command:

   `git reset --hard HEAD^`

 ![Git Commit Remove](/img/screenshot-2021-02-07-at-13.00.01.png "Git Commit Remove")

-* Undo a merge or rebase (hard reset)
+* Undoing a merge or rebase (hard reset)

-  Execute the following command:
+  Run the following command:

   `git reset --hard HEAD@{<step>}`